dkotik/pageseo/README.md

 - [x] Provide a command line scanner that can validate statically generated websites.
 - [ ] Provide a command line scanner that can crawl live websites.
+- [ ] Unique contraint by namespace with a namespace flag for CLI.
 - [ ] Add open graph validations.

 ## Similar Projects